OWRC/database-manual/aAppendices/E_Database_Schema/E_Database_Schema.md

 ***D_INT_ATTR***

-This replaces D_INTERVAL_ATTRIBUTE.
-Additional data from D_INTERVAL_SOIL will also be copied here.
-Note that SYS_TEMP1 has a datetime that is being captured in ATTR_DATE.
+This replaces D_INTERVAL_ATTRIBUTE.  datetime that is being captured in ATTR_DATE.

 * ATT_ID is copied to SYS_TEMP2 (for linking purposes)
 * ATTR_DEPTH_TOP_OUOM is copied to TOP_OUOM